Parlor palms (Chamaedorea elegans) and cat palms (Chamaedorea cataractarum) are quite similar in the world of indoor palms.

-They are both easy plants to take care of and are from Mexico and Central America.
+They are both easy plants to care for and are from Mexico and Central America.
 Their main difference is in their size and aesthetics.
 A parlor palm is known to grow taller than a cat palm.
-A cat palm’s foliage is also quite thicker than a parlor palm.
+A cat palm’s foliage is also relatively thicker than a parlor palm.

 The Parlor Palm

-The palm is slowly growing and can grow up to 6 to 9 feet tall with its foliage becoming almost 6 feet long.
+The palm grows slowly and can grow up to 6 to 9 feet tall, with its foliage reaching almost 6 feet long.
+It is also great for people with allergies or people who want clean air in their homes.
+The palm is best known for being a great natural air filter.

 The Cat Palm

-The cat palm is also a great choice when buying a plant to purify your indoor air.
+The cat palm is also a great choice when buying a plant to purify indoor air.

 Parlor Palm and Cat Palm: How Are They Different?